Xilinx/PYNQ/docs/source/8_iop_code.rst

 The following example explains how Python can initiate a read from a peripheral connected to an IOP.

 1. Python writes a read command (e.g. 0x3) to the mailbox command address (0x7ffc).
-2. Microblaze sees non-zero command and performs a read from the peripheral.
+2. MicroBlaze sees non-zero command and performs a read from the peripheral.
-3. Microblaze places the peripheral data at the mailbox base address (0x7000).
+3. MicroBlaze places the peripheral data at the mailbox base address (0x7000).
 4. Micboblaze writes 0x0 to the mailbox command address (0x7ffc) to confirm transaction is complete.
-5. Python checks the command address (0x7ffc), and sees that the Microblaze has written 0x0, indicating the read is complete, and data is available.
+5. Python checks the command address (0x7ffc), and sees that the MicroBlaze has written 0x0, indicating the read is complete, and data is available.
 6. Python reads the data in the mailbox base address (0x7000), completing the read.